mekkablue/Glyphs-Scripts/README.md

 * **Remove Small Kerning Pairs:** Removes all kerning pairs in the current font master with a value smaller than specified, or a value equal to zero.
 Be careful. *Needs Vanilla.*
 * **Report Kerning Mistakes:** Tries to find unnecessary kernings and groupings.
 Reports in Macro window, for reviewing.
 * **Sample String Maker:** Creates kern strings for user-defined categories and adds them to the Sample Strings.
 Group kerning only, glyphs without groups are ignored. *Needs Vanilla.*
+* **Sample Strings with Master Kerning:** Creates kern strings for the current kerning and adds them to the Sample Strings. *Needs Vanilla.*
 * **Set Kerning Groups:** Sets left and right kerning groups for all selected glyphs.
 In the case of compounds, will use the groups of the base components, otherwise makes an informed guess based on a built-in dictionary.
 * **Steal Kerning from InDesign:** Steals the kerning from text set in InDesign.
 Useful for extracting InDesign’s [Optical Kerning](https://web.archive.org/web/20160414170915/http://blog.extensis.com/adobe/about-adobe’s-optical-kerning.php) values.
 * **Steal Kerning Groups from Font:** Steals left/right kerning groups for all selected glyphs from a 2nd font. *Needs Vanilla.*